-The Minister of the MESTECC stated that last year, the Sustainable Energy Development Authority Malaysia (SEDA) approved 102MW under the NEM programme, adding that the 300MW target can be achieved through the new NEM policy implemented last year.
+The Minister of the MESTECC stated that last year, the Sustainable Energy Development Authority Malaysia (SEDA) approved 102MW under the Malaysia Net Energy Metering (NEM) Programme, adding that the 300MW target can be achieved through the new NEM policy implemented last year.

 Under the new NEM policy, Malaysia is using a ‘one-on-one’ offset basis, whereby if the energy generated is purchased at 50 sen, it is sold at 50 sen, and this worthwhile investment saw a high take-up rate which led to the generation of 102MW in clean energy last year.

 This is 3.7 times more than what was achieved between 2016-2018, which was only 27.8MW, reporters were told during a press conference at the launch of the Rooftop Solar PV System project in Lipa Kajang on 6 January 2020.
 Also present were other senior government officials and industry players.

 Under the NEM programme, the energy produced by the solar photovoltaic (PV) system is first utilised and any excess can be sold to the only electric utility company in Peninsular Malaysia.

 The programme is an initiative by MESTECC to boost renewable energy (RE) use in Malaysia.

 The RM60 million Rooftop Solar PV System project is the country’s largest NEM project, capable of generating 31MW when it is completed.

 However, the minister noted that more effort is needed to boost RE in Malaysia, as the 300MW target is relatively small compared to consumers’ daily power demand of 18 gigawatts (GW).